The Neighbors: Income

 at home with their families.

 The most common language spoken in the Hidden Valley

-neighborhood is English, spoken by 82.5% of households.
-Some people also speak Spanish (15.9%).
+neighborhood is English, spoken by 86.7% of households.
+Other important languages spoken here include Spanish and Vietnamese.